craftcms/docs/docs/getting-started-tutorial/more/graphql.md

 ## Optional: Enable Headless Mode

-If you want to query Craft CMS for content but handle your own routing, you can enable <config5:headlessMode>.
-This will optimize the installation to hide template settings and route management and return all front end responses as JSON.
+If you want to query Craft for content but handle your own routing, you can enable <config5:headlessMode>.
+This optimizes the installation and UI, hiding template settings (like how we connected _Blog_ section entries to `templates/blog/_entry.twig`), disabling all routes except for the control panel, and returning JSON for all front-end requests.

 To enable headless mode, add this to `config/general.php`: